cm-tle-pred/cm-tle-pred.github.io/index.md

 Satellite positions can be calculated using publically available TLE (two-line element set) data.
 See [Appendix A. What is a TLE?](#a-what-is-a-tle).
 This standardized format has been used since the 1970s and can be used in conjunction with the SGP4 orbit model for satellite state propagation.
 Due to many reasons, the accuracy of these propagations deteriorates when propagated beyond a few days.
 Our project aimed to create better positional and velocity predictions which can lead to better maneuver and collision detection.

 To accomplish this, a machine learning pipeline was created that takes in a TLE dataset and builds separate train, validate and test sets.
-The raw training set is sent to an unsupervised model for anomaly detection outliers are removed and then feature engineering is performed.
+The raw training set is sent to an unsupervised model for anomaly detection where outliers are removed and then feature engineering is performed.
 Finally, supervised learning models were trained and tuned based on the validation set.
 The model was designed so that it would accept a single TLE record for a satellite along with its epoch and an epoch modifier and then output a new TLE for the same satellite at the target epoch.

 The models were trained on low-earth orbit (LEO) space debris objects with the expectation that they have relatively stable orbits.
 This means active satellites that can maneuver were not used.
 The resulting dataset, collected from [Space-Track.org](https://www.space-track.org/) via a public API, produced over 57 million TLE records for more than 21 thousand objects.